anluke/battleship-game/README.md

 ## How To Play

-Battleship game is based on the classic pen-and-paper game.
+The Battleship game is based on the classic pen-and-paper game.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game))
-In this version the player is welcomed with a quick intro on top that described the game layout.
+In this version, the player is welcomed with a quick intro on top that described the game layout.
 From the start of the game it randomly places a computer ship somewhere on the grid.
-If a player guesses the location it will mark that spot with **'X'** and end the game with player being victorious.
+If a player guesses the location it will mark that spot with **'X'** and end the game with the player being victorious.
 If a player misses the turn it will mark the spot with **'O'** and continue turns.

 <br />